Riemann-Hilbert problems from Donaldson-Thomas theory

-where $\GW(g,\beta)\in \bQ$ is the genus $g$ Gromov-Witten invariant for stable maps of class $\beta\in H_2(X,\bZ)$, the symbols $x^\beta$ are formal variables which live in a suitable completion of the group ring of $H_2(X,\bZ)$, and $\lambda$ is a formal parameter corresponding to the string coupling.
-We can split this series into contributions from constant and non-constant maps
+where $\GW(g,\beta)\in \bQ$ is the genus $g$ Gromov-Witten invariant for stable maps of class $\beta\in H_2(X,\bZ)$.
+Note that by definition these invariants are nonzero only for effective curve classes $\beta\geq 0$.
+The symbols $x^\beta$ are formal variables living in a suitable completion of the effective cone in the group ring of $H_2(X,\bZ)$, and $\lambda$ is a formal parameter corresponding to the string coupling.